 Note, that a previous MSc degree (or higher), or present study place in another MSc programme, are not necessarily considered to be beneficial.
 Meeting the minimum application requirements does not guarantee acceptance to the programme.

 Applications are evaluated by the admission committee of the Master’s degree programme.
 The admission committee asks the 20-30 best applicants to make a short, max.
 5 minutes introduction video about themselves.
-Instructions and a request to make an introduction video will be sent by e-mail.
+Instructions and a request to make an introduction video will be sent by e-mail, thus, the applicants don't need to attach a video in their application.
 If the applicant does not send the video by the given date, the application will not be processed further.

 The admission committee scores the selected applicants by following application components: